Sweet, sweet summertime! Time to fire up the grill, gather round the firepit and enjoy a sustainable cookout.

 - Baked beans – often with ham included

-You can have a smorgasbord of delicious cookout sides without serving meat in them.
-It’s likely no one will even notice the absence of meat, as long as there’s still burgers and hot dogs on the grill.
+You can have a smorgasbord of mouth-watering cookout sides without adding meat.
+It’s likely no one will even notice the absence of meat, as long as there are still hot dogs and burgers on the grill.

 Beya Made made this list of vegetarian cookout ideas that will steal the show at your next BBQ.

-If you have drinking water in your home, then bottled water is a downgrade:
+If you have potable water in your home, then bottled water is a downgrade:

 - You’re buying something you already pay for